tingold/pgdog/README.md

 ## License

-pgDog is free and open source, licensed under the AGPL v3.
+pgDog is free and open source software, licensed under the AGPL v3.
 While often misunderstood, this license allows the following without any additional requirements from you or your organization:

 * Internal use
 * Private modifications for internal use without sharing any source code